neo-project/neo-modules/src/PerformanceMonitor/README.md

 It is a plugin to create performance metrics used to benchmark MEO3.
 You can follow the instructions on [neo-modules](https://github.com/neo-project/neo-modules/blob/master/README.md) to install the plugin.

 >Note:
-> 1. Add the `System.Diagnostics.PerformanceCounter` to use the `check disk` command.
+> 1. Add the `System.Diagnostics.PerformanceCounter` as a dependency in neo-cli to use the `check disk` command.
 > 2. Install `RpcClient` module to use the `rpc time` command.

 After installing the plugin, you can type the command `help PerformanceMonitor` to get the full list of available commands.